EbonicCat/EbonicCat/README.md

 - 😄 Pronouns: they/them

 - 👀 I’m interested in:
-  Video game design
+  Video game design,
-  Coding in general
+  Coding in general,
-  Drawing
+  Drawing,
-  CAD (Computer Aided Design/Drafting)
+  CAD (Computer Aided Design/Drafting),

 - 🌱 I’m currently learning
-  UI
+  UI,
-  Character customization
+  Character customization,

 - 💞️ I’m looking to collaborate on
-  Game projects
+  Game projects,
-  Anything that people would allow me to work on
+  Anything that people would allow me to work on,

 - 📫 How to reach me
-  @FakeKombu on Twitter/X
+  @FakeKombu on Twitter/X,

 - ⚡ Fun fact: The animal in my PFP is a binturong (my favorite animal)!